JabSYsEmb/geographic-perimeter-cal/README.md

    "name": "Azerbaijan"
 }
 ```
+After the application is terminated it will output corresponding info to a json file in the same directory where it's executed.

 The distance two points is calculated by [Haversine Formula](https://en.wikipedia.org/wiki/Haversine_formula) since the Earth isn't flat ```¯\_(ツ)_/¯```.

 ### Haversine Forumla